Open-ended questions

 6. What do you think, what is lacking for your specialists to achieve the required result?

-7. How much time do you spend tracking potential customers?
+7. How much time do you spend following up with possible clients?

 8. What prompted you to take on this project?